ZJU-SEL/kubernetes/docs/getting-started-guides/baremetal-docker-cluster.md

 1. The nodes have installed docker version 1.2+.
 2. All machines can communicate with each other, no need to connect Internet (but should configure to use private docker registry in this case).
-3. All the remote servers is ssh accessible.
+3. All the remote servers are ssh accessible.
+4. If your machines were onced provisoned before, [Tear Down](#tear-down) first is highly recommended.

 ## Starting a Cluster